 Summer officially arrived over the first weekend in June, when the Atlanta Food & Wine Festival hit the streets of Midtown.
 Beer Street Journal was there, scoping out the craft beer and food scene at one of the finest festivals we’ve ever attended.

-Go ahead and drool over some of the food and drink pictures, including Top Chef Eli Kirshtein pouring a SweetWater Blue/Moonshine cocktail, bacon, steak, and the pretty ladies of craft beer.
+Go ahead and drool over some of the food and drink pictures, including Top Chef Eli Kirshtein pouring a SweetWater Blue/Moonshine cocktail, bacon, steak, and the amazing people in craft beer.
 Enjoy, and don’t miss the festival next year.
 [AtlantaFood&WineFestival]

 The 2013 SAVOR collaboration teams up Brooklyn Brewery, Saranac and Ommegang to create New York Limited.
 The beer is a bottle conditioned white lager, brewed with a plethora of New York state ingredients including, lemon verbena, honey, state grown hops.
 Brewed at Brooklyn with a lager yeast, bottle conditioned with an ale yeast.
 Available to SAVOR attendees only, unfortunately.
 Check out this behind the scenes look at bottling day.
 Images: © Amy Sussman Photography